PoiraudVictor/42_Tinder_NodeVueMysql/README.md

 ⚠️ DISCLAIMER: this project has been coded during a school rush of a month and a half, hence the code may be dirty and non optimised, some bugs may appear too. ⚠️

 Building an Tinder like web app is the third project of the Web branch of Ecole 42 cursus.
-I had the right to use the language I wanted but the use of frameworks (Node.js is a runtime, Express a micro framework and Vue.js/Vuex considered as a library), and NoSql databases model were forbidden.
+I had the right to use the language I wanted but the use of frameworks (Node.js is a runtime, Express a micro framework and Vue.js/Vuex considered as a library), and NoSql were forbidden.

 ### Built with
 * Node.js